tombruijnen/eddy-disruption/README.md

 T. Bruijnen, B. Stemkens, C.A.T. van den Berg and R.H.N.
 Tijssen.
 "Prospective GIRF-based RF phase cycling to reduce eddy current-induced steady-state disruption in bSSFP imaging."

 The files contain matlab code **1)** to process gradient measurements from k-space data; **2)** to calculate gradient impulse response functions and **3)** to simulate eddy current-induced steady-state disruption using bloch equations.
+In addition we provide a freely available set of gradient impulse response functions.
 The three figures below summarize these three functionalities respectively.

 **Figure 1**
 ![](Images/kdata_processed.jpg)